isxuowo/mcwiki/Official-TODO-list.md

 * ICBMs
 * Base Defences: Turrets, Tesla Coil, etc.
 * ?Force Field

-New Module: Genetics
-* Collect & Study genetic material
-* Use genes to create new plants, mobs, and even enhance your own DNA
-* Use genes to improve existing plants

 New Module: Space
 * Like Galacticraft, but different